shenanigans/PornViewer/README.md

 # PornViewer
-An image and video viewer for mission-critical applications.
-Designed to provide a pleasurable viewing experience.
-Theoretically cross-platform, currently available on Windows.
+An image and video viewer designed to provide a pleasurable viewing experience for pornographic material.
+This doesn't necessarily make it poor at viewing regular photos and videos.
+While theoretically cross-platform, it is currently only available on Windows.

 ![screenshot](http://i.imgur.com/MVzG6xH.jpg)